praisearts/RIDP/README.md

 I used the mt_rand() function in RIDUP because the php documentation states that the mt_rand() function is faster than the rand function.
 Backward compatibility have been solved (in PHP 7.1.0) by making rand() an alias of mt_rand().

+If you need more information contact the maintainer.

 COPYRIGHT: The text and images were all imported from the research of: Singh, B and Ryan, J (2015) Managing Fertilizers to Enhance Soil Health.
 International Fertilizer-Industry Association (IFA), Paris, France.

 	USE.
 IMPROVE.
 SHARE.